stackblitz/docs/docs/guides/user-guide/what-is-stackblitz.md

 # {{ $frontmatter.title }}

 StackBlitz is an **instant fullstack web IDE** for the JavaScript ecosystem.
-It's powered by [WebContainers](https://blog.stackblitz.com/posts/introducing-webcontainers/), the first WebAssembly-based operating system which **boots Node.js environment in milliseconds**, securely within your browser tab.
+It's powered by [WebContainers](https://blog.stackblitz.com/posts/introducing-webcontainers/), the first WebAssembly-based operating system which **boots the Node.js environment in milliseconds**, securely within your browser tab.

 Now you can use the web to build the web.